luowen93/SENTDEX-OOP/README.md

 Lesson 16: Examples of how to make modular class for import \
 Lesson 17: Praticing with inheritance and super() \
 Lesson 18: Practicing examples with decorators \
-Lesson 19: Overloading special operators (addition)
+Lesson 19: Overloading special operators (addition) \
+Lesson 20: Implementing collision handling and state updating